 Identification is the first step to successfully managing consequences of any political climate change.

 The easiest thing you can do as a business owner is to get a set of easy and helpful habits.

 Read the news!
 Despite the biased and conflict-oriented nature of modern media, it is still a valuable source of information that can help you determine potential risks for your business.
 In a situation of a worrisome event or political conflict occurring in the zone of your business operation, you will be able to start taking preventive measures before it escalates.

 Analyze carefully!
 Not all political events are potentially harmful to your business.
 The truth is, not even 50% of them are.
 Some events would have a serious social effect but only a few minor business implications.
 In order to filter out the meaningful events – from the perspective of your business – determine actors and conditions that could affect your priority goals.
-Create an inventory of political risk types, ranging from capital controls to increased taxation, labor strikes and protests, which could impact your company.
+Create an inventory of a wide range of political risk types.
+From capital controls to increased taxation, labor strikes and protests, which could impact your company.

 Work with numbers and stats!
 In order to categorize an event as a risk, measure the vulnerability of your assets against it.
 The more assets you will find to be vulnerable under a certain political threat, the more invested and prepared you should be to balance out its negative consequences or to completely pull your investment out of the politically unstable area.

 How to mitigate political risks in business?